Geek-Room-MSIT/Web-Dev-Dept-2025-26/githubsession/Readme.md

 1. To mark attendance for Yashvardhan Rawat, create `yashvardhanrawat.txt` in this folder.
 2. Optionally add the date inside the file, e.g. `2025-10-26`.

-Notes

-- Keep the filename consistent with your roster name so mentors can track attendance automatically or manually.
-- If you have a special character in your name, use a simplified ASCII version (e.g., remove accents) and inform the mentor.

-If you'd like, I can add a small script to validate that attendance files are present for a given date or generate a simple attendance log from the files.